rgandsam/magento-1.x-cert/Magento.md

 Redirects are made with the `Mage_Core_Controller_Varien_Action->_redirect($path)` method.
 The redirect headers are set and then, with `Mage_Core_Controller_Response_Http->sendResponse()` are echoed out.

 ##3.
 Rendering
-####Themes in Magento
+##Themes in Magento
 ######How you can use themes to customize core functionality?
-Themes should not be used to truly _customize_ core functionality; if you want to really customize core functionality you should emply a custom module.
+Themes should not be used to truly _customize_ core functionality; if you want to really customize core functionality you should employ a custom module.
 Themes can be used to customize layouts and templates, however.
 Whether or not those are "functionality" is debatable.

 ######How can you implement different designs for different stores using Magento themes?